mochoabuilds/-cognition-/README.md

 * The sensors and processing power for the shop hardware live in what looks like a coffeepot.
 Its over-long body and low key placement of sensors was inspired by Josef Hoffman designs of 1904.

 # DATA COLLECTION & PREP
 * My goal is to get rich ethnographic data into a coherent usable format for the sensing system.
-The rich data comes from neighborhood shop ethnography and 100 human action classes and 100 clips (10 seconds each) per class.
+The rich data comes from neighborhood shop ethnography and 100 human action classes with 100 clips (10 seconds each) per class.
 I want to show how this data set could enable new architectures to be developed that include multiple streams of information.
 * STEP 1 RawData - So what is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
 Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, preferred work styles, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data collection.
 * STEP 2 TidyDataSet - I built a working auto-encoder to convert the qualitatively rich data into a usable coherent format, so it has nicer properties for the sensing system to learn good judgment.
 * STEP 3 Description - describe each variable and values in tidy data set